 Eli Manning has thrown just two interceptions through four games this season.

 Eli on the money: New York Giants quarterback Eli Manning has played two straight games without throwing an interception.
 Not coincidentally, the Giants, who host Seattle on Sunday, have won both of those games.
-The last time Manning played three straight games without an interception was Weeks 2-5 of the 2008 season, and the Giants won all three of those games, too.
+The last time Manning played three straight games without an interception was Weeks 2-5 of the 2008 season, and the Giants won all three of those games too.
 (They had a bye in Week 4 that year.)
-In Manning's career as a starter, the Giants are 32-8 in games in which he does not throw an interception and 35-39 in games in which he throws at least one.
-That includes postseason play.
+During Manning's career as a starter, the Giants are 32-8 in games in which he does not throw an interception and 35-39 in games in which he throws at least one.
+That includes postseason.

 Eagles a fourth-quarter mess: The Philadelphia Eagles have held fourth-quarter leads in each of their past three games and lost all three, but that doesn't tell the whole story of how complete these collapses are.
 Philadelphia, which plays at Buffalo on Sunday, has been outscored 36-0 in the fourth quarter over the past three weeks.
-The Eagles have been outgained 335 yards to 282.
-They've converted 2 of 8 third downs and allowed opponents to convert 9 of 14.
+They've been outgained 335 yards to 282.
+They've converted 2 of 8 third downs and allowed opponents to convert 9-of-14.
 They've committed three turnovers and forced none.
-According to ESPN Stats & Information, in Philadelphia's three-game losing streak, its nine fourth-quarter possessions have finished with three turnovers, two missed field goals, two turnovers on downs, one punt and the end of the game.
+According to ESPN Stats & Information, during their three-game losing streak, the Eagles' nine fourth-quarter possessions have resulted in three turnovers, two missed field goals, two turnovers on downs, one punt and the end of the game.
 That, folks, is not getting it done.

-Seahawks' improving pass game: Seattle was last in the league in passing offense through two weeks, but things changed once receiver Sidney Rice returned from his injury in Week 3.
+Seahawks' improving pass game: Seattle was last in the league in passing offense through two weeks, but once receiver Sidney Rice returned from his injury in Week 3, things changed.
 Rice has the second-best yards-per-catch average in the league over the past two weeks at 17.1, and the Seattle passing attack has ranked 22nd (a big jump from 32nd) over the past two weeks.
-Seattle surely is not the most dangerous offense the Giants have faced or will face this season, but someone in the secondary is going to have to account for Rice, who has the size and speed to make big plays against anyone.
+Seattle's surely not the most dangerous offense the Giants have faced or will face this season, but someone in the secondary is going to have to account for Rice, who has the size and speed to make big plays against anyone.